 Guest posting is a great way to build up backlinks to your site.

 If you want to rank of Google having backlinks from websites with high authority can help you rank.
 One way you can find guest posting opportunities is right in Facebook groups.

-I also currently use HARO to help with adding high authority backlink to my website.
-Haro is a huge database of daily opportunities from journalists that want to secure valuable media coverage.
+I also currently use HARO to help with adding high-authority backlinks to my website.
+Haro is a huge database of daily opportunities for journalists that want to secure valuable media coverage.

 It’s legit and a lot of high authority sites use this platform to feature bloggers like you and me.
 Check out Haro here and sign up for free.

 One of the main ways I make money is through affiliate marketing from my blog.
 With Affiliate Marketing you earn a commission for recommending and promoting products and services that you love right on your blog.
 Different affiliate marketing companies hire bloggers, influencers, online business owners, etc to promote their products to their readers.
 After promoting the product(s) you will get paid for any sales or sign-ups that occur from our referral link.